-Students attending AVC have the option, up to the end of the fifth week of classes, of taking classes for a grade of Credit/No Credit in lieu of a grade of "A," "B," "C," "D" or "F." Students exercising the Credit/No Credit option must fulfill all course requirements.
-Classes in which this option is available are indicated with an asterisk (\) before the title of the course in the class schedule and catalog.
+I (Incomplete) is a temporary grade status given to a student who has participated in the course and is in satisfactory academic standing but unable to complete academic work for unforeseeable, emergency, and justifiable reasons.
+Incompletes may only be issued after the twelfth (12) week of a regular semester class or after 75% of a short-term or summer or intersession class.
+An Incomplete Contract must be completed and the terms and conditions agreed upon by both the student and faculty.
+The condition for removal of the "I" and the grade to be assigned in lieu of its removal shall be stated by the instructor in the contract which will be held on file in the Admissions Office.
+The agreed upon terms and conditions must be satisfied no later than one year following the end of the academic term in which the "I" was assigned.Credit/No Credit Option an asterisk () before the title of the course in the class schedule and catalog.
 The following policies govern Credit/No Credit courses at AVC: • A maximum of 12 Credit/No Credit units may be applied toward fulfillment of requirements for the A.A. or A.S. degree. • A maximum of 6 Credit/No Credit units may be applied toward requirements for a certificate. • A maximum of 6 units per semester may be taken for Credit/No Credit. • A grade of "A," "B" or "C" earned for a class will be posted to the transcript as a grade of "Credit."
 A grade of "D" or "F" will be posted as a grade of "No Credit."
 The unit value of the class will be listed on the transcript, but grade points will not be posted to the record or counted in computing the GPA.
-Students are cautioned that other colleges and universities may restrict the acceptance of courses taken on a Credit/No Credit basis, especially for satisfaction of general education and major requirements.
-Students planning to transfer should check college catalogs for applicable policies.
-The Credit/No Credit option is elected by the student per the deadline specified in the schedule of classes and cannot be reversed.